FreeRTOS/FreeRTOS-Labs/FreeRTOS-Labs/Source/FreeRTOS-IoT-Libraries/readme.txt

 *** INTRODUCTION ***

-This distribution currently contains demos from the FreeRTOS task pool library, MQTT library, HTTPS Client library, Shadow library, and Jobs library.
+This distribution currently contain a demo for a lightweight MQTT API.

 The pre-configured projects use the FreeRTOS kernel Windows port (often called the Windows simulator) to enable their evaluation using the free Visual